ebridge2/FNGS_website/README.md

 Quit the server with CONTROL-C.

 # Note: if you are on cortex, your address will be cortex.jhu.edu:<port-num>.
+# if you are only deploying locally, your address will be 0.0.0.0:<port-num>.
 # proceed to tutorial below about setting up the server
 ```